 Our surgeons understand that each woman in need of breast reconstruction has a unique journey.
 As a female Board Certified plastic surgeon, Dr. Klenke will offer you her expertise and guidance through every step of the reconstructive process.

 Frequently, reconstruction is possible immediately following breast removal (mastectomy), so the patient wakes up with a breast mound already in place.
 Some patients postpone reconstructive surgery because their surgeon advised them to do so, or they choose to wait until they are ready to weigh all the options.

 New medical techniques and devices have made it possible for surgeons to create a breast that can come close in form and appearance to matching a natural breast.
 It is important to have very realistic expectations about the outcome of your procedure, especially if you have recently undergone a mastectomy.
-Drs.
-Klenke and Cazorla will do everything to restore your breasts to your desired size and appearance.
+Dr. Klenke will do everything to restore your breasts to your desired size and appearance.

 Before & Afters

 The most common breast reconstruction procedure combines skin expansion and subsequent insertion of an implant.
 Following a mastectomy, Dr. Klenke and her team begin the reconstruction process by placing a tissue expander beneath the muscles of the chest wall.
 The patient then receives a series of saline injections into the expander as an outpatient until the desired breast size is achieved.
 The expander is then removed, and a permanent implant, either silicone or saline, is placed.

 An alternative approach to implant reconstruction involves creating a skin flap using tissue taken from other parts of the body, such as the back, abdomen, or buttocks.
 This type of surgery is more complex than skin expansion.
 Scars will be left at both the tissue donor site and at the reconstructed breast, and recovery will take longer than with an implant.